We Build Living Worlds

 Attention resets.

-But human connection doesn't work that way.
+But human connection does not work that way.

 Connection compounds.